 The following figures illustrate the variability in the potential impacts based on each of the seven components from FEMA.
-Note that in all cases, (except for the energy component), Charleston County has the highest scores on all of them.
+Note that in all cases, Charleston County has the highest scores on all of them with the exception of the energy component.